mukil/dm4-wikidata/README.md

 The motivation for this plugin was to enable users and researchers from various language-communities to (a) _query_ and _navigate_ the actual wikidata in a graphical way and (b) based on that, _create_ and _share_ personal views (so called Topic Maps) around items currently discussed in wikidata.

-Currently wikidata can be queried  in the following (randomly selected) languages:
+Currently wikidata can be queried  in the following (more or less randomly selected) languages:

 `Afrikaans`, `Albanian`, `Arabic`, `Burmes`, `Chinese`, `English`, `German`, `Greek`, `Indonesian`, `Japanese`, `Kirundi`, `Persian`, `Polish`, `Portuguese`, `Romanian`, `Russian`, `Sanskrit`, `Slovak`, `Slovene`, `Spanish`, `Swedish`, `Thai` and `Turkish`.

 If your language is missing here, please excuse that and file an issue at http://trac.deepamehta.de.